myphysicslab/myphysicslab/src/docs/Building.md

     + `makefile` – the instructions used by `make`

-    + `myConfig.mk` – *(created manually)* – Specifies information that is unique to
-       your development environment, such as where tools are located, build options, etc. **Create this manually, by copying from `sampleConfig.mk`** see [Build Instructions][].

     + `prep_html.pl` – transforms the HTML files into language-specific compiled versions, and does macro substitutions.

     + `README.md` – Project information

-    + `sampleConfig.mk` – sample version of `myConfig.mk`.

     + `sampleMachineName.js` – sample version of `MachineName.js`.

     + `src` – contains source code

-        + `docs` – contains source for documentation
+        + `docs` – contains sources for documentation.
+Large variety of file types.

-            + `doc_start.md` Dossier transforms this to be the documentation "home page" file `docs/index.html`
+            + `doc_start.md` Typedoc transforms this to be the documentation "home page" file `docs/index.html`

         + `images` – image files for user interface controls

-        + `index_order.txt` – lists the example HTML applications in order, used to create the "next" and "previous" links in HTML files
+        + `index_order.txt` – lists the example HTML applications in order, used by `prep_html.pl` to create the "next" and "previous" links in HTML files

         + `index.html` – links to all the example HTML applications

-        + `lab` – source code directory for myPhysicsLab library code
+        + `lab` – source code directory for general myPhysicsLab library code

         + `macros_tab.html` – defines text substitution macros, used for tab layout